Doctor of Pharmacy, Southern Illinois University Edwardsville

 PGY-2 residency: Ambulatory care at the University of New Mexico College of Pharmacy in Albuquerque, New Mexico.

-Newsome teaches in Pharmacotherapy IV and is the instructor of record for this course.
-She precepts students for their APPE ambulatory care rotations and also serves as the student coordinator for all students at the Spokane VA.
+Newsome teaches in Pharmacotherapy IV, a course for which she is the instructor of record, and leads two elective courses, Residency Preparation and Advanced Diabetes Management.
+She also precepts students for their APPE ambulatory care rotations and serves as the student coordinator for all students at the Spokane VA.

 Newsome’s practice site is at the Mann-Grandstaff Veterans Affairs Medical Center.
-She runs a metabolic clinic where she sees patients with diabetes and other cardiovascular risk factors.
-As a pharmacist provider, Newsome operates under a protocol which allows her to initiate, titrate and discontinue medications.
+She runs a metabolic clinic where she sees patients with diabetes and other chronic medical conditions.
+As a pharmacist provider, Newsome operates under a scope of practice which allows her to initiate, titrate and discontinue medications.

 Newsome’s scholarly interests include increasing the quality of medical and pharmacy care for transgender and gender nonbinary patients.